Health Commissioner Extends Code Red Extreme Heat Alert through Tuesday

 If you are experiencing any of these symptoms, you should call ahead to a healthcare professional and mention your symptoms.

-The Baltimore City Department of Recreation and Parks pools are open.
+The Baltimore City Recreation and Parks pools are open.
+Registration online or by phone is encouraged.
 All guests must register in advance online or by phone to secure a pool reservation.
-Guests are advised to arrive 15 minutes prior to their reservation to check-in.
+Guests are advised to arrive 5-10 minutes prior to their reservation to check in.
+After a 15-minute grace period, pool staff will accept walk-up participants.

 During the Code Red Extreme Heat season, the Baltimore City Health Department recommends that City residents: